gymreklab/-cse185-spring18-week4/CSE185_Week4_PartI.md

 The top of the script sets variables for things each `kallisto` run will use, inclusing the gene annotation (GTF) file and kallisto index (`mm10_kallisto`).
 The `for` loop loops through each replicate of each experiment and does a separate `kallisto` job.

 Type `kallisto quant` to see a description of each option and the syntax for running.
-Edit the command to use 100 bootstrap samples so we'll be able to more robustly identify differentially expressed genes (below).
+Edit the command to use 100 bootstrap samples.
 Describe any default parameters used in the methods section of your lab report.

 You can run the script by:
 ```